The University of Oxford

 Oxford’s academic staff come from almost 100 different countries and territories.
 The largest groups of international academic staff are from the USA, Germany, Italy, China, Australia, France, Ireland, India and Canada.
 The university, including the colleges and Oxford University Press, is the largest employer in Oxfordshire, supporting around 17,000 jobs and injecting more than £750 million annually into the regional economy.

-Other Oxford University Awards and Rankings
+Other Oxford University Facts

-• Entry to undergraduate courses at Oxford continues to be very competitive: there are usually only around 3,300 places, and over 23,000 people applied to start in 2020.
+- Entry to undergraduate courses at Oxford continues to be very competitive: there are usually only around 3,300 places, and over 23,000 people applied to start in 2023.

-• The majority of Oxford’s UK undergraduates come from state schools.
-For 2020 entry, over 69% of UK offers went to students from the state sector.
+- The majority of Oxford’s UK undergraduates come from state schools.
+For 2023 entry, over 67% of UK offers went to students from the state sector.

-For 2020/21 entry, over 34,500 applications were received for some 6,675 postgraduate places.
+- For 2022/23 entry, over 37,500 applications were received for some 6,056 postgraduate places.

 The information above is provided by the University of Oxford.